aatxaerandio/Galaxy_Workflow_for_Genomic_Analysis/README.md

 | Red | Cross | Job has failed | ![imagen](https://user-images.githubusercontent.com/75436856/201067155-6eba1b29-4871-410e-b630-da7408248df9.png) |

 Once the dataset is green, click and it will expand the dataset to see a preview containing general information about it.
 For further information, click on the Galaxy-eye (OJO) icon and dataset information will be displayed in the central panel.
 Info regarding tool parameters can be checked clicking on :information_source:.
-In case the job has failed, you can rerun the job by clickin on :leftwards_arrow_with_hook: icon.
+In case the job has failed, you can rerun the job by clicking on :leftwards_arrow_with_hook: icon.
 Check carefully each tool´s required inputs and formats to avoid unwelcomed failed Jobs.
-For downloading the results, clik on the :floppy_disk: icon available when dataset information is displayes in your history.
+For downloading the results, click on the :floppy_disk: icon available when dataset information is displayed in your history.

 ## Output Files
 By running this workflow, several output files will be created.
 Here we highlight the main results: